lyradotsh/obsidian.sws/README.md

 # Spider-Web-Structure

 >[!note]
->Directories: another name for folders
->MOC: short for Maps of Content
->QOL: short for Quality of Life
+>Directories: another name for folders, MOC: short for Maps of Content, QOL: short for Quality of Life

 The sws method utilizes three main directories; `nav`, `notes` and `store` each directory serves a specific purpose.